RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Now lets test our final scenario by adding an executable attachment like a exe <br/>
 Recall the mail flow rule we made called "Block Executable Attachments", the last scenario technically should have been blocked with this rule <br/>
-We set it so that it should be quarantined, unfortunatley with our trial we can't really set up a quarantine properly so it just falls through <br/>
+We set it so that it should be quarantined, unfortunately with our trial we can't really set up a quarantine properly so it just falls through <br/>
-But with an actual environment, everything would be sent to quarantine for admins to review and safe attachment would work as a failguard in case anything slipped through <br/>
+But with an actual environment, everything would be sent to quarantine for admins to review and safe attachment would work as a safeguard in case anything slipped through <br/>
 <br/>
 <br/>